LIMITED TIME: Request a FREE Accessibility and Donor Friction Audit

 What kind of organizations need to comply with Title II?

 According to the DOJ Compliance Guide, “state and local entities” must comply.
-That includes:

 • State and local government offices that provide benefits and/or social services, like food assistance, health insurance, or employment services